The Rise and Fall of the Roman Empire

 In vocabulary, especially, many of the sober classical words are rejected in favour of more colourful popular terms, especially derivatives and diminutives: thus, portare ‘to carry’ (French porter, Italian portare, etc.) is preferred to ferre; cantare ‘to sing again and again’ (French chanter Spanish and Portuguese cantar, etc.) to canere; vetulus ‘little old man’ (Romanian vechi, Italian vecchio, French vieux, etc.) to vetus.
 (Source.)

-Roman monuments such as the majestic Colosseum and many of their arches, roads, aqueducts, bathhouses remain standing to this day, offering a lesson in lasting architecture.
+Iconic landmarks, built by the Romans, such as the majestic Colosseum, the Pantheon and Casa di Augusto, as well as many of their arches, roads, aqueducts, bathhouses remain standing to this day, offering a lesson in lasting architecture.
 Modern law and politics are derived from the policies and rules instituted by Rome in antiquity.

 The rise of Christianity led to power being given to the papacy, who later broke away from Byzantium, ruled the Papal States, and formed the Holy Roman Empire.
 Modern-day Rome is home to the smallest country in the world, Vatican City, an independent city-state ruled by the Pope.
 This article on Southern Italy briefly traces the history of the Holy Roman Empire up to Italian unification, and Italy becoming a republic in 1946.